Accepted Articles Back to the articles list | Back to browse issues page

 XML Print

-1- International Campus, Tehran University of Medical Sciences, Tehran, Iran.
+1- School of Pharmacy, International Campus, Tehran University of Medical Sciences, Tehran, Iran.

-2- Iranian Center of Neurological Research, Tehran University of Medical Sciences, Tehran, Iran.
+2- Department of Neurology, Amiralam Hospital, Tehran University of Medical Sciences, Tehran, Iran.

 Abstract:

 Introduction: High frequency of adverse drug reactions (ADRs) challenges multiple sclerosis (MS) treatment.
-We aimed to assess the nature and frequency of ADRs induced by MS medications in an observational cross-sectional study.
+This study aims to assess the nature and frequency of ADRs induced by MS medications in an observational cross-sectional study.

-Material and Methods: ADRs of all outpatients who had been visiting a neurologist and had been receiving at least one disease-modifying therapy (DMT) for MS during the last three months were investigated.
+Methods: ADRs of all outpatients who had seen a neurologist and had received at least one disease-modifying therapy (DMT) for MS during the last three months were investigated.

-Discussion: The high frequency of adverse drug reactions in this study shows a strong need for planning a strategy to increase patients' adherence to treatment.
+Conclusion: The high frequency of adverse drug reactions in this study shows a strong need for strategy planning to increase patients’ adherence to treatment.

 Type of Study: Commentary | Subject: Clinical Neuroscience